-Step 17.1 Installing The Wall Mounted Transmitter (Optional)
+Step 17.1 - Installing The Wall Mounted Transmitter (Optional)

 - a.
 Remove the face plate from the transmitter. - b.
-Affix the base plate at a height of 1.5 meter within the sight of the door.
-Make sure that this position of the transmitter is out of reach of children and convenient to the customer (Fig. 63). - c.
+Affix the base plate at a height of 1.5 metres within sight of the door.
+Make sure that the position of the transmitter is out of reach of children and convenient to the customer (Fig. 64). - c.
 Replace the face plate. - d.
-To code the transmitter, see on page 21.
+To code the transmitter, refer to page 21.